-We do not officially recommend any specific response rate because feedback from even low-response courses can be meaningful so that samples with low response rate can yield helpful information for formative purposes, but not necessarily for summative purposes.
+We do not officially recommend any specific response rate because feedback from even low-response courses can yield helpful information.
 Of course, the higher the response rate, the greater the validity of feedback.
-So, instructors and institutions should work to get the highest response rates they can, but again, any feedback can be useful.
+So, instructors and institutions should work to get the highest response rates they can.

 For decisions about the effectiveness of instruction, we generally consider at least 10 student responses to be necessary for acceptable reliability.
 The standard error gets beyond + .3 on the 5-point scale if the number dips below that.
 Whereas we would typically recommend ratings from at least 6-8 classes before making summative decisions, when the numbers are lower--say less than 10--we recommend 10-12 classes.